 Transportation Options In Berlin

-These are your transportation options when spending time in in Berlin, Germany:
+These are your transportation options when spending time in Berlin, Germany:

-1) To reach Berlin’s city center, you can go with a train, taxi, or bus:
+1) To reach Berlin’s city center, you can go by train, taxi, or bus:

 2) How to get around in Berlin:

 - Taxis – As with some countries, taxi scams aren’t so widespread in Germany.
 You can safely hail a taxi at any stand around the city or use the FREE NOW app to get a traditional taxi to your location.